yusuf3a50/mock_CFG_assignment_repo/README.md

 For each new assignment you should create a new folder, put your homework in that folder, commit and then push.

 N.B.
+- Please dont make requests to collaborate on this repo or seek to push your homework to this repo.
+You need to make your own.
-There is no actual homework inside this repo!
+- Also, there is no actual homework inside this repo! ;-)